- Home

 Seeing a pelvic floor expert

-Continence nurses and pelvic floor physiotherapists specialise in pelvic floor exercises.
-They can assess your pelvic floor function and tailor an exercise program to meet your needs.
-See a continence nurse or physiotherapist before doing pelvic floor exercises if you:
+Continence nurses and pelvic floor physiotherapists can assess how your pelvic floor is working and tailor an exercise program to your needs.

 - have had recent pelvic or abdominal surgery